ftsrg/theta/hu.bme.mit.theta.formalism.sts/README.md

 ### AIGER Frontend

 The AIGER frontend can parse _aag_ (version 1.7) files into STSs.
-For more information, see the [webpage of AIGER](http://fmv.jku.at/aiger/).
+Some utilities are also available, such as visualization and reductions.
+For more information on the format, see the [webpage of AIGER](http://fmv.jku.at/aiger/).

 ## Tool